slinga-homebrew/Save-Game-Copier/README.md

 * Saves must use the .BUP file extensions or they will not be visible.
 Filenames can be 11 characters + 3 more for the extension.
 * You must use the cue file named *game_cue_for_mode.cue* **INSTEAD OF** *game.cue* file, **and then rename** *game_cue_for_mode.cue* to *game.cue*.
 Ensure only 1 cue is present along with game.iso file.
 This is required because MODE needs a large TOC for the command interface.
 * Set the Software Reset option to "Direct to Mode" and make sure "Fast Boot" is enabled.

+## Serial Link Support (Experimental, Write-Only)
+If you have a [custom serial link adapter](https://segaxtreme.net/threads/sega-saturn-28th-anniversary-game-competition.25278/post-183549) you can receive saves
+* Start SGC
+* On your PC run picocom: picocom <serial device> -b 209954 -g <filename>
+** Example: picocom /dev/ttyUSB0 -b 209954 -g BIOS.BIN
+* Within SGC click on a save and select "Send to Serial"
+* The 512k BIOS takes about 30s to send
+* The SGC screen will be blank but you will data on picocom

 ## Advanced Features
 ### Dumping Memory